vanhoefm/fragattacks/research/README.md

   Certain clients install the key too early during a pairwise session rekey.
 To test these devices, add the `--rekey-early-install` parameter and retry the test.

+### Checklist

 In case the script doesn't appear to be working, check the following:

 1. Check that no other process is using the network card (e.g. kill your network manager).

 2. Check that you are using modified drivers if needed for your wireless network card.
+   If you updated your kernel, you will need to recompile and reinstall the drivers.

 3. Check that you are using modified firmware if needed for your wireless network card.

+4. Assure the device you are testing doesn't enter sleep mode (causing it to miss injected frames).
+   **Or use a compatible device in mixed mode?**

-4. Run the [injection tests](#Network-card-injection-test) to make sure injection is working properly.
+5. Run the [injection tests](#Network-card-injection-test) to make sure injection is working properly.

-5. Check that you machine isn't generating background traffic that interferes with the tests.
+6. Check that you machine isn't generating background traffic that interferes with the tests.
 In particular, disable networking in your OS, manually kill your DHCP client/server, etc.

-6. Confirm that you are connecting to the correct network.
+7. Confirm that you are connecting to the correct network.
 Double-check `client.conf`.

-7. Make sure the network is using (AES-)CCMP as the encryption algorithm.
+8. Make sure the AP being tested is using (AES-)CCMP as the encryption algorithm.

+9. If your Wi-Fi dongle is unreliable, use it from a live CD or USB.
+A virtual machine can be unreliable.

 ## Extended Vulnerability Tests